davidcpatricio/api_rest/README.md

 ## Installation
 * First make sure you have Python globally installed in your computer.
-If not, you can get python [here](https://www.python.org).
+If not, you can get Python [here](https://www.python.org).
 * After doing this, it is recommended you create a virtual environment for your project.

       $ python -m venv venv